The Early Christian Kingdoms: 8th to 10th Centuries (2).

 First, the Muslims, as they swept north, established and held a major military presence around Zaragoza and the Ebro river, reducing Christian-held territory to the valleys of the Pyrenees.
 From Zaragoza and garrisons such as Tudela and Huesca, the Moors could respond quickly to Christian raids.
 This meant that Christian expansion was limited as long as the Ebro valley was in Muslim hands (Zaragoza remained Muslim until 1118).

 The second factor was the role of the Franks, who had established themselves firmly in Aquitaine, just north of the Pyrenees by 759.
 That year they took Narbonne, the last Muslim garrison in France.
 One of the most famous kings of medieval Europe, Charles the Great/aka Charlemagne (r.
-768-814) set about consolidating Frankish hold on Aquitaine by creating defensive frontier counties (also known as marches, districts set up to defend a border) along the Pyrenees to protect against Moorish incursions.
+768-814) set about consolidating Frankish hold on Aquitaine by creating defensive frontier counties (also known as marches, i. e. districts set up to defend borders) along the Pyrenees to protect against Moorish incursions.
 It didn’t start too well for Charlemagne.
 After an unsuccessful military campaign to conquer Zaragoza**, his army was ambushed in the pass of Roncesvalles in 778 –not by Muslims, however, but by Basques.

 Still, Charlemagne persisted and in 785 his forces penetrated the eastern end of the Pyrenees and conquered Gerona.
 In 801 his army, commanded by his son Louis the Pious, advanced further south and drove the Moors out of Barcelona.
 It was a decisive victory for the future of the region because from then on all the territory from Barcelona north was to remain in Christian hands.
 Nevertheless, as part of Charlemagne’s defensive strategy, the newly conquered territory was administered by the duchy of Aquitaine in Charlemagne’s name.
-(For the emergence of Catalonia or the County of Barcelona as it was first called, see separate page on Catalonia.
+(For the emergence of Catalonia or the County of Barcelona as it was first called, see separate page on Catalonia.)

 The Franks had less success in Navarre, at the western end of the Pyrenees, where the Basques proved to be as resistant to them as they had been to the Romans, Visigoths and Moors.
 Defeat at Roncesvalles in 778 was followed by another in 824, after which the Franks abandoned the area (in any case, Louis I had to attend to problems in the north of his kingdom).